 The financial services sector in New Zealand is highly competitive, particularly in those segments that are considered to provide higher growth prospects.
 Factors contributing to this include industry deregulation, mergers and acquisitions, changes in customers' needs and preferences, entry of new participants, development of new distribution and service methods and increased diversification of products by competitors and regulated changes in the rules governing the operations of banks and non-bank competitors.
 For example, in New Zealand non-banks are able to offer products and services traditionally provided by banks, such as automatic payment systems, mortgages, and credit cards.
-It is possible that existing companies from outside of the traditional financial services sector may seek to obtain banking licenses and directly compete with us by offering products and services traditionally provided by banks.
 In addition, banks organized in jurisdictions outside New Zealand are subject to different levels of regulation and consequently some may have lower cost structures.
 Competition in the financial services sector can be intense and difficult to predict.
 Currently there is significant competition for customer deposits and residential secured mortgages among New Zealand banks.
 This is likely to continue as banks seek to diversify their sources of funding and drive asset growth.